MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

     1. Check all entries under **Delegated permissions**, then click **Select**.
     1. Click on **Done** to finalize setting up permissions for this service.
     1. Repeat the 3 steps above for **Windows Azure Service Management API**.
+1. Get the Function application's resource ID:
+    1. Open the application's JSON manifest directly, by clicking on **Manifest** on top of the registered app pane.
+    1. Record the config value **AAD function resource ID** from any entry under `identifierUris`.
-1.  **Note** - Configuring **known client applications** will have to be performed after registering the other application(s).
-The step is needed for seamless propogation of required permissions to clients.
+1.  **Note** - Configuring **known client applications** must be performed after registering the other application(s).
+The step is needed for seamless propagation of required permissions to clients.
 After completing all registrations go to section **Add known applications to Azure Function app**.

 ## Client application registration